Hats-Protocol/hats-protocol/README.md

 - The first 4 bytes are reserved for the top hat id.
 Since top hat ids are unique across a given deployment of Hats Protocol, we can also think of them as the top level "domain" for a hat tree.
 - Each of the next 28 bytes refer to a single "Hat Level".

 This means there are 29 hat levels, beginning with the top hat at level 0 and going up to level 28.
-At hat at level 6 will have 6 admins in its branch of the tree, and therefore its id will have non-zero values at levels 0-5 as well as its own level.
+A hat at level 6 will have 6 admins in its branch of the tree, and therefore its id will have non-zero values at levels 0-5 as well as its own level.
 Since these values correspond to its admins, all that is needed to know which hats have admin authorities over a given hat is to know that given hat's id.

 #### Hat Tree Space